 Today, the FCCJ remains a vital and active organization.
 It served as an important hub for not only Japan-based journalists but the hundreds of others from abroad who flew in following the March 11, 2011 earthquake and tsunami in Japan's Tohoku region.
-In addition to a regular series of professional events, including press conferences, which form the core of the Club's activities, the FCCJ offers a library and workroom for journalist members, as well as dining facilities for all members.
+In addition to a regular series of professional events, including press conferences, which form the core of the Club's activities, the FCCJ offers a library and workroom for journalist members, as well as dining facilities for all members and their guests.

 The FCCJ premises at Marunouchi Nijubashi Building, in the heart of Tokyo's primary business district, is within easy walking distance of Tokyo Station and several other train and subway stations, making it the ideal place to file a story, share a drink with friends, or host a party.